What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Introduction

 Notwithstanding the influential consequences of both approaches, some objections may be raised against them.

 Firstly, there fairly reasons to think that the above distinction drawn by the foundational camp cannot be sustained as supposedly ``neutral” canonical definitions are incapable of transcending the philosophical standpoint in which they are based.
-Indeed, it seems that any human construction, such as a physical theory, cannot be defined in a \emph{brute}-canonical way as it depends on an immanent \emph{conceptual framework} from which we are looking the world, ourselves and our own material and conceptual inventions.
+As corroborated by the `Weltanschauungen Analysis' of scientific theories in general---amply discussed in \citep[119-221]{suppe1977}---, any human construction, such as a physical theory, cannot be defined in a \emph{brute}-canonical way as it depends on an immanent \emph{conceptual framework} from which we are looking the world, ourselves and our own material and conceptual inventions.
 As a result, the way we conceive of a physical theory is highly dependent on the state of knowledge it is embedded, together with the aims, interests and commitments one would have at that moment with respect science in general and physics in particular.
 These aims, interests and commitments may range over normative claims associated with value-laden assumptions of epistemic or non-epistemic kind ––underlying the complex axiological structure of physical theories–– to descriptive claims associated with methodological, epistemological and metaphysical presuppositions ––shedding light on how these theories are discovered, designed, implemented and justified.
 Under these circumstances, the most appropriate way to define a physical theory seems to stand within our favorite conceptual framework, provided we are transparent and clear with respect to it in the sense of making explicit the aims, interests and commitments endorsed by such a framework.